sharpbrick/powered-up/README.md

   - [ ] UWP (most likely December 2021; UWP currently does not support .NET Standard 2.1 and C# 8.0+)
   - [ ] .NET Framework 4.8 (will never be supported; .NET Framework does not and will never support .NET Standard 2.1 and C# 8.0+)
   - [ ] Xamarin (on iOS / Android using ?)
-  - [ ] Blazor/WebAssembly (on Browser using WebBluetooth; currently blocked by sup-bar GATT support on browsers, see [1](https://stackoverflow.com/questions/63757642/webbluetooth-gatt-characteric-notification-setup-too-slow-how-to-improve-setup), [2](https://github.com/WebBluetoothCG/web-bluetooth/issues/514) and [3](https://github.com/LEGO/lego-ble-wireless-protocol-docs/issues/29) )
+  - [ ] Blazor/WebAssembly (on Browser using WebBluetooth; currently blocked by less than ideal GATT support on browsers, see [1](https://stackoverflow.com/questions/63757642/webbluetooth-gatt-characteric-notification-setup-too-slow-how-to-improve-setup), [2](https://github.com/WebBluetoothCG/web-bluetooth/issues/514) and [3](https://github.com/LEGO/lego-ble-wireless-protocol-docs/issues/29) )
 - Hub Model
   - Hubs
     - [X] Ports